asual/coupage/README.md

 ## Overview

 Coupage (/ku.paʒ/) is a tiny toolkit that aims to simplify the creation of extensible browser-based applications.
-It implements a mechanism for loading extensions inside an application host and takes care of shared dependencies.
+It implements a mechanism that loads extensions inside a host application and takes care of shared dependencies.

 Coupage provides a compact set of interfaces and build utilities that implement the following characteristics:

 -   Statically typed code-based contract between an application and it's extensions
 -   Built-in internationalization, performance and security
 -   Optimal development experience for extension authors

 Coupage offers a simple, yet flexible extensibility model that is capable of addressing the foundational requirements of a modern micro-frontend architecture.